damianh/lab/README.md

-# Patterns
+# Lab

-A collection of patterns, tools and utilities I use in libraries and applications.
+A collection of patterns, experiments, and things I use in libraries and applications.
 They exist in this mono-repository if they are not big enough to have their own repository and/or shipped as their own package.